• Skip to primary navigation

 I know I’m generalizing—schools aren’t all the same.
 But the reality is that in most parts of the world, school is not a place where critical thinking is encouraged; on the contrary, it is often suppressed or simply ignored.
 Naturally, it atrophies and weakens, much like a muscle that isn’t exercised.

-Observe the people around you, and you may begin to see the consequences of our educational system.
-Many live unconsciously, unaware of why they think and behave the way they do.
+Observe the people around you, and you’ll likely notice the consequences of our educational system.
+Most live unconsciously, unaware of why they think or behave as they do.
 They accept without question whatever the media presents as truth.
-They follow religious dogmas without solid evidence to support their beliefs.
-They wholeheartedly support political leaders and comply with their decisions without the slightest resistance.
-I could go on giving countless examples, but these will suffice for now.
+They follow religious dogmas without second thought.
+They obey political leaders without the slightest resistance.
+I could list more examples, but these should suffice.

 As a result of our social conditioning, corporations exploit our emotional insecurities to sell us their products, turning us into competitors over who has more.
-So-called journalists manipulate us with propaganda through the mainstream media, reducing us to mindless puppets.
-Religious leaders and teachers of all faiths gain power by promising heaven in the afterlife, dividing people into in-groups and out-groups that fight in the name of God.
-Politicians gain power by promising heaven on Earth, similarly splitting people into opposing groups that fight in the name of ideology.
+Journalists manipulate us with propaganda through the mainstream media, reducing us to mindless puppets.
+Religious leaders of all faiths gain power by promising heaven in the afterlife, dividing people into in-groups and out-groups that fight in the name of God.
+Politicians gain power by promising heaven on Earth, similarly splitting people into opposing teams.

 Question your beliefs, no matter how much you cherish them.

-To free yourself from the prison of social conditioning, the first and most crucial step is to question any beliefs you have unconsciously absorbed from your parents, teachers, and culture.
+To break free from society’s brainwashing, the first and most crucial step is to question any beliefs you have unconsciously absorbed from society.
 Beliefs can impose all kinds of limitations on life, such as irrational fears or the sense that you must live according to what’s right for someone else rather than for yourself.

 No matter how strongly you may cherish a belief, ask yourself these questions: